-An arresting and melancholic collection, suffused with the brilliance of Woolf's prose.
+"An arresting and melancholic collection, suffused with the brilliance of Woolf's prose.
 These are unsettling poems which evoke 'a sense of infinite darkness/of unlighted sky and time' ("I Know Permanence")."

-	Read an interview highlighting the collection at Michael Chin's blog.
+Read an interview featuring the collection at Michael Chin's blog.